DataFire/Integrations/integrations/generated/google_monitoring/README.md

     * items [Point](#point)
   * resource [MonitoredResource](#monitoredresource)
   * valueType `string` (values: VALUE_TYPE_UNSPECIFIED, BOOL, INT64, DOUBLE, STRING, DISTRIBUTION, MONEY): The value type of the time series.
 When listing time series, this value type might be different from the value type of the associated metric if this time series is an alignment or reduction of other time series.When creating a time series, this field is optional.
 If present, it must be the same as the type of the data in the points field.

+### Trigger
+* Trigger `object`: Specifies how many time series must fail a predicate to trigger a condition.
+If not specified, then a {count: 1} trigger is used.
+  * count `integer`: The absolute number of time series that must fail the predicate for the condition to be triggered.
+  * percent `number`: The percentage of time series that must fail the predicate for the condition to be triggered.

 ### Type
 * Type `object`: A protocol buffer message type.